 I mean, the man was diagnosed with adjustment disorder and had partial retardation.
 Under normal circumstances, he wouldn’t have run through a grove of trees to some random school and acted foolishly.

-Bear in mind this case is against the sheriff’s department, so it would be tough any Los Angeles wrongful death attorney to win outright in court.
+Bear in mind this case is against the sheriff’s department, so it would be tough for any Los Angeles wrongful death attorney to win outright in court.
 However, given the circumstances and obvious use of unwarranted force, a settlement is more likely to happen outside of court.

 Remember, folks, there must be an element of negligence in any wrongful death suit to withstand reasonable doubt brought by any defense attorney.